Curtiss Hawk 75

 Hawk No.82 was saved from scrapping in the 1950’s and was placed in storage in France until acquired by TFC in 1995.
 Following a major overhaul in the US she made her UK debut in 2005.

 Our Hawk wears an authentic Armée de l’Air standard three-tone scheme, with her GC 11/5 markings on her port, and the Lafeyette Escadrille Sioux Indian head motif (the TFC logo) on her starboard side.

-The Fighter Collection's Hawk is a very rare aircraft, as she is the only airworthy example of the Curtiss P-36 lineage left anywhere in the world.
+The Fighter Collection’s Hawk is a very rare aircraft, along with the Fighter Collection P-36 they are the only versions of this aircraft airworthy anywhere in the world..

 Year Built: 1939

 Engine: PRATT & WHITNEY R-1830-925